azarboon/evangelism/README.md

 # Community related activities by Mahdi Azarboon
 I evangelize cloud best practices through various mediums:

-**Featured**: I was participated in Serverless Chats podcast and shared my viewpoint about [Differing Serverless Perspectives Between Cloud Providers](https://www.serverlesschats.com/103/)
+**Featured**: I participated in Serverless Chats podcast and shared my viewpoint about [Differing Serverless Perspectives Between Cloud Providers](https://www.serverlesschats.com/103/)

 I'm an avid reader, whenever I come across an interesting material, I share it with my social circle along with a tl;dr which can be read in less than a minute:
 *  [My linkedin feed](https://www.linkedin.com/in/azarboon/recent-activity/)